 The Story of Charles Bukowski – The art of not giving a f*ck to success

-The very first example in the book is of Charles Bukowski, a drunk loser.
-In Mark’s own words, Charles was an “An alcoholic, a womanizer, a chronic gambler, a lout, a cheapskate, a deadbeat, and on his worst days, a poet”.
+The very first example in the book is Charles Bukowski, a drunk loser.
+In Mark’s own words, Charles was an “An alcoholic, a womanizer, a chronic gambler, a lout, a cheapskate, a deadbeat, and on his worst days, a poet.”
 He worked as a letter-filler in a post office who would spend most of the money after booze, gambling, and women.

-Charles had 2 choices –
+Charles had two choices –

-- Either to stay in the post office job and go crazy which he already was for 30 years.
+- Either to stay in the post office job and go crazy, which he already was for 30 years.

 What’s the point here?
 What would anyone learn from a drunkard?

 Even though Charles rose to fame and became a successful author, he never aspired to be one in the first place.
 He knew that he was a failure.
 So, he accepted the fact and started writing honestly.
 He was never determined to be a successful writer.
 However, he was just what he was and was comfortable with his failure.

 Even after being a successful novelist and a poet, he didn’t change.
 He would still abuse his audience, who showed upon poetry readings.
 In short, success doesn’t self-improve an individual.

 Now, that is the point of the author, too, here in the book.